LuckyLuke77/UniDataStructuresProject1/README.md

 **Description**<br>
 &nbsp; Change the first element (the root) of ***heap*** .
 **Parameters**<br>
-&nbsp; key the value that will be inserted at first element. <br>
+&nbsp; key The value that will be inserted at first element. <br>
 <br><br>

 ```c++
 void pop(string type) {...}
 ```
 **Description**<br>
-&nbsp; remove the first element (the root) of ***heap*** and find its successor.
+&nbsp; Remove the first element (the root) of ***heap*** and find its successor.
 **Parameters**<br>
-&nbsp; type the type of heap the program should expect (can only take the values "heapMax" or "heapMin").
+&nbsp; type The type of heap the program should expect (can only take the values "heapMax" or "heapMin").
 <br><br>

 ### :page_facing_up: ex2.cpp